 Improved outcomes result from the accurate injection and targeting of calcium deposits and thorough removal via image guided needling and lavage.

-However, reduced improvement in pain scores post-procedure sometimes can be linked to particular tendon characteristics and how long the symptoms have been around for
+However, reduced improvement in pain scores post-procedure sometimes can be linked to particular tendon characteristics and symptom duration.
+If the calcified deposit is quite large and unable to be removed, often a surgical procedure may be necessary.

 Patient Information